The Succulent Plant Page goes to Families of Succulent Plants goes to

 Agave cerulata var. subcerulata

 A fine glaucous blue plant, growing in large clumps with narrow pointed leaves bearing widely-spaced small marginal teeth.
-There are a number of forms and subspecies, differing in leaf colour and the distribution of marginal teeth.
+There are a number of forms and subspecies of Agave cerulata, differing in leaf colour and the distribution of marginal teeth.
 The flower stalk up to 12 ft tall bears a panicle of pale yellow flowers.

 Seen here at the Desert Botanic Garden, Phoenix, Arizona.